History and culture of breastfeeding: United States

 A United States House of Representatives appropriations bill (HR 2490) with a breastfeeding amendment was signed into law on September 29, 1999.
 It stipulated that no government funds may be used to enforce any prohibition on women breastfeeding their children in Federal buildings or on Federal property.
 Further, U.S. Public Law 106-58 Sec.
 647 enacted in 1999, specifically provides that "a woman may breastfeed her child at any location in a Federal building or on Federal property, if the woman and her child are otherwise authorized to be present at the location."
 A majority of states have enacted state statutes specifically permitting the exposure of the female breast by women breastfeeding infants, or exempting such women from prosecution under applicable statutes, such as those regarding indecent exposure.

 Most, but not all, state laws have affirmed the same right in their public places.
 By June 2006, 36 states had enacted legislation to protect breastfeeding mothers and their children.
 Laws protecting the right to nurse aim to change attitudes and promote increased incidence and duration of breastfeeding.
 Recent attempts to codify a child's right to nurse were unsuccessful in West Virginia and other states.
 Breastfeeding in public is legal in all 50 U.S. states and the District of Columbia.
+Despite the legal status, a lack of supportive workplace environments and an inability to express milk have been cited by women as barriers for publicly breastfeeding in the United States.
+Some states have laws protecting a woman's right to breast feed in the workplace.
+In California, employers must provide a private, non-bathroom space near the employee's work area for lactation that is safe, clean, and equipped with seating, a surface for personal items, and access to electricity.
+They must also provide access to a nearby sink and refrigeration for milk storage.
+Small employers with fewer than 50 employees may be exempt if they demonstrate undue hardship but must still make reasonable efforts to provide a private, nearby space.

 United Kingdom

-A UK Department of Health survey found that 84% find breastfeeding in public acceptable if it is done discreetly; however, 67% mothers are worried about general opinion being against public breastfeeding.
+A 2004 UK Department of Health survey found that 84% of people find breastfeeding in public acceptable if it is done discreetly; however, 67% mothers are worried about general opinion being against public breastfeeding.

+In legislation, under the UK Equality Act 2010 the legal right to breastfeed is explicitly included in law.
+It specifies that a business must not discriminate against a woman who is breastfeeding a child of any age in a public place.
 In Scotland, a bill safeguarding the freedom of women to breastfeed in public was passed in 2005 by the Scottish Parliament.
 The legislation allows for fines of up to £2500 for preventing breastfeeding in legally permitted places.

+Ireland

+The Republic of Ireland Equal Status Act 2000 protects the right to breastfeed in public.